wylanswets/homebridge-icontrol-platform/README.md

 I am not sure how much time I will spend on finding other workarounds or ways forward... as the refresh tokens are very reliable once you have one.
 The trick is to have a SEPARATE account that Homebridge uses so that the refresh token will not be replaced when you log in to your app with that same account.
 If there is a need I can point out more helpful instructions for intercepting the tokens, and appologize there is not more that can be done at this time.

+Once the refresh token has been used to log in, it can be removed from the config so the internally cached refresh token will be used.

 ## Not yet done:
 * Alarm being set off to trigger homekit alarm "triggered" state.